academic-resources/odin/hooks.md

      // Do something
    }, []);
    ```
 **    This option is equal to a `componentDidMount` lifecycle method, meaning the hook runs ** one time**  when the component mounts (is inserted in the DOM tree)** 2.
 Add a dependency to the array.
-Like we did it in our example code.**
+Like we did it in our example code :**

 ```js

    useEffect(() => {
      // Do something
    }, [color]);
    ```
 **    This way, the useEffect hook will re-run anytime the dependency (color) changes.
-This is similar to a `componentDidUpdate` method, with the only difference that it only runs when a certain condition has changed.** 3.
-Leave out the dependency array.**
+This is similar to a `componentDidUpdate` method, with the only difference that it only runs when a certain condition has changed :**

+3. Leave out the dependency array :**

 ```js

    useEffect(() => {
      // Do something
    });
    ```
 ** You can also completely leave out the dependency array.
 This way, the useEffect hook runs anytime the component is updated, ** AND**  right after the initial render.
 This is the difference compared to the `componentDidUpdate` lifecycle method, because it also runs after the initial render.
-This way it would be equal to a `componentDidMount` and `componentDidUpdate` method combined.** The return statement we are adding to our useEffect is actually equal to a `componentWillUnmount` method.**
+This way it would be equal to a `componentDidMount` and `componentDidUpdate` method combined :**

+The return statement we are adding to our useEffect is actually equal to a `componentWillUnmount` method :**

 ```js

 return () => {